 Consider Facebook Notifications: birthdays and relationship updates are sent to users as synthesized data, not as individuals inputs.
 Stating, Facebook sees that a number of your friends liked a specific event, applying a synthesis allowing them to bubble up better information for you.

 Many of my friends constantly change their profiles.
 If my friend Sally adds a new favorite movie and that movie overlaps with one listed on my profile, Facebook could easily deliver a new synthesized notification:

 Sam: you and Sally have a favorite movie in common!

 These types of synthesis spur engagement and social interactions.

-As a last thought — these parallel stream layers could be also be exponential; each subsequent layer produces its own synthesis of the data inputs and patterns residing underneath it.
+As a final mind bending thought, these parallel layers of synthesized notifications can be near exponential; each subsequent layer produces a new synthesis of inputs and patterns residing on the layer above.